^

 5-10%

-Fibrogastroduodenoscopy is the most sensitive and informative research method for gastrointestinal bleeding.
+Fibrogastroduodenoscopy is the most sensitive and informative method of examination for gastrointestinal bleeding.
 Diagnosis based on clinical data is accurate only in 50% of cases.
-At a roentgenoscopy of a stomach it is impossible to find out the most part of diseases of a mucous membrane.
+Gastric X-rays cannot detect most mucosal diseases.

-1. Find out if there is ongoing bleeding or not.
+1. Find out whether there is ongoing bleeding or not.

 2. Determine the intensity of the existing bleeding: - profuse,